NET ZERO CARBON PORTFOLIO

 Downtown shopping centre project in Bordeaux, France

-The respective investor clients for this particular asset, specifically requested this multi-tenanted, city centre, open air shopping destination – now into its sixth year of operation – to operate at Net Zero Carbon level by 2030.
+The respective investor clients for this particular asset specifically requested this multi-tenanted, city centre, open air shopping destination – now into its sixth year of operation – to operate at Net Zero Carbon level by 2030.
 The specialist consultancy we selected undertook a full site survey to establish key requirements and write an action plan outlining key deliverables to achieve that goal.
-After the successful installation of smart metering, we are now in the phase of looking at making both physical and operational improvements to the asset.
-The first annual smart metering review has taken place and has brought to light some simple ways of improving energy consumption.
-We will share this information with our tenants and regularly update them on progress and possible improvements.

 A WELL certified residential development project in Amstelveen, the Netherlands

 This residential complex consists of two towers on a shared parking garage.
-It contains 172 rental homes, parking spaces and a commercial space, and one tower contains 131 homes that will be sold by the developer.
-The final design will be ready in the summer of 2022 and construction is planned in the period 2022 – 2025.
+The project contains 301 apartments, 207 parking spaces and a 300 m2 commercial space of which 172 residential units will be built to rent.
+The building permit will be applied for in Q2 2023 and construction is planned in the period 2024-2027.
 The property will be equipped with a thermal energy storage system, solar panels and a mobility hub (car and bicycle sharing provider).
 It will be WELL certified and added in the database of the Madaster materials and products registry.